- Preventative health/wellness

 The three key objectives of tobacco control activities in New Zealand are:

 Fact: The New Zealand youth smoking rate dropped from 14 percent to 6 percent in the past five years.to reduce smoking initiation

 Addiction is a persistent, compulsive dependence on a behaviour or substance.
 A sign someone is addicted is if they give up social activities, such as going to a smokefree restaurant, in order to smoke.

 Nicotine is an addictive chemical that when inhaled through a cigarette creates pleasant feelings by creating the brain chemical dopamine.
 These pleasant feelings only last for a few minutes, making the person want to have another cigarette.
 Nicotine also speeds up the person’s heart rate and increases their blood pressure.

 In a statement regarding tobacco companies, Hon Tariana Turia made this comment:

 ‘Make no mistake tobacco is a highly addictive substance that is claiming the lives of approximately 5000 New Zealanders every year and that alone should horrify tobacco companies.’

 – Hon Tariana Turia, statement on the Beehive website.

 In this section

 - New Zealand has been at the forefront of tobacco control internationally for some time and has made steady progress in reducing smoking prevalence and tobacco consumption.
+Smoking rates continue to decrease with 18 percent of adults current smokers in 2011/12, down from 20 percent in 2006/07.
 Read more

 - The Government has decided to proceed with legislation to put tobacco products into plain packaging.
+The aim of plain packaging is to reduce the attractiveness of smoking, especially to children.
 Read more

 - Publications relating to tobacco control and smokefree law in New Zealand.
 Read more